-The Neighborhood Cleanup Program offers single family households the opportunity to receive up to three pickups per year of bulky waste.
+The Neighborhood Cleanup Program offers single-family households the opportunity to receive up to three pickups per year of bulky waste.
 Residents can make their appointments electronically through our online appointment process.

 Collection schedules are mailed annually in July.
-The schedule may also be accessed electronically or additional copies can be requested on our Web page.
+The schedule may also be accessed electronically or additional copies can be requested on our web page.

 If you see a pile on the street, note the location and contact Solid Waste Division Customer Service.
 If possible, provide the address or cross street nearest the illegally dumped materials.
 By making a quick and accurate report, City staff can take action to have it removed.
-If you actively witness illegal dumping, please contact the City of Folsom Police Department at 916-355-7231 with the license plate, vehicle make and model, and a description of the violator.
+If you actively witness illegal dumping, please contact the City of Folsom Police Department at 916-355-7231 with the license plate, vehicle

-The City of Folsom Bulky Waste Pickup provides collection of bulky items that will not fit in your trash cart.
+The City of Folsom Bulky Waste Pickup provides the collection of bulky items that will not fit in your trash cart.
 Schedule a pickup on a date that's convenient for you.
-Appointments available three times per year for no additional charge.
+Appointments are available three times per year for no additional charge.
 Schedule online or by calling customer service.